 And as always, be sure to follow LofZOdyssey Anime Reviews and all my other social media sites so you never miss a post or update.

-I’m LofZOdyssey and come back tomorrow, Wednesday, February 20th, 2019, as we continue the Inaugural LofZOdyssey Highlights with the Top Ten Best Characters of 2018.
+I’m LofZOdyssey and come back tomorrow, Friday, February 22nd, 2019, as we conclude the Inaugural LofZOdyssey Highlights with the Top Anime of 2018 (10 to 1).